banks/consul-snapshot-tool/README.md

 It's fairly basic and quick and can certainly be made easier to use - PRs welcome.
 We may consider merging this into a more official tool or even the Consul binary if it prooves useful.

+**NOTE: this doesn't currently work for snapshots saves using `consul snapshot save` since those have some extra meta data.** PRs welcome.

 ## Building

 If you have a working Go toolchain you should be able to install this with: